 USS Tolstoy NCC-62095

-our newest information the Rigel-class Tolstoy was not visible at
+our first-hand information, the Rigel-class Tolstoy was not visible at

 all in TNG: "Best of Both Worlds" and only made up for the dialogue, since the producers thought